España, la primera globalización

 España, la primera globalización (Spain, the first globalization) is a Spanish historical documentary film.
 It was directed by José Luis López-Linares and released in 2021.
+It was followed by a related work, Hispanoamérica, canto de vida y esperanza, in 2024.

 Contents

-The documentary focuses on little known aspects of the history of the Spanish Empire in order to debunk the Spanish Black Legend.
+The documentary stated goal is to debunk the purported "Spanish Black Legend" and to portray little known aspects of the Spanish Empire.
 It features the presence of 39 historians, such as John Elliott, María Ángeles Pérez Samper, Ricardo García Cárcel, Ramón Tamames, Nigel Townson, Marcelo Gullo, Carmen Iglesias, Elvira Roca Barea and Carlos Martínez Shaw.
 Next to historians, also geneticist Maarten Larmuseau and museum conservator Gijs van der Ham were interviewed.